gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 # This fork

 The original repository blocks the capability of using the .asi on 1.0.8.0/1.0.7.0 with a non-`xlive.dll` file, in the end, not allowing to play GFWL with this mod enabled.
-This fork simply removes that check from the code.
+This fork simply removes that check from the code and defaults `RecoilFix` to `0`.
 If any more issues occur with FusionFix and GFWL combo, I will attempt to edit them out.

 Keep in mind that you still want additional mods to be used for a pleasant GFWL multiplayer experience, including disabling the mod check to even allow this fork to work.